TAPR/TICC/docs/TICC_architecture.md

 100 us increments and the TDC provides precise timing within those increments.

-The TDC7200 has a minimum time interval constraint of 12 ns.
+The TDC7200 in measurement mode 2 (which we use) has a minimum time interval constraint of 2 clock cycles, or 200 ns in our case.
 To ensure that the STOP signal (derived from COARSE_CLOCK) meets this, a set of logic gates ensure that the STOP signal comes from a COARSE_CLOCK tick occurring at least 300 ns after the START signal.
 That STOP signal is